Simin Keramati: Biography

-Simin Keramati was born in 1970 in Tehran, Iran.
-She attended Islamic Azad University, where she received a B.A. degree (1995) in English; and the Tehran University of Art, where she received a M.A. degree (1996) in painting.
-She moved to Toronto in 2013, where she attended George Brown College.
+Simin Keramati was born in 1970 in Tehran.
+She attended Tehran University of Art, where she received both B.A and M.A. degree (1996) in painting, and the Islamic Azad University, where she received a B.A. degree (1995) in English; She moved to Toronto in 2013, where she attended George Brown College for post graduate degree.

 Keramati's art work focuses on socio-political topics, identity, and the injustices facing women in Iran.
 Some of her art contemporaries include Shirin Neshat, Shadi Ghadirian, and Newsha Tavakolian.

 In 2009, Keramati was part of the group exhibition, Made in Iran, curated by Arianne Levene and Eglantine de Ganay and held at the Asia House, London; other artists in the show included Nazgol Ansarinia, Shirin Aliabadi, Behrouz Rae, Vahid Sharifian, Peyman Hooshmandzadeh, and Arash Hanaei.
 Her work was part of the group exhibition, Art Brief IV: Iranian Contemporary San Francisco (2018) held at SOMA Arts in San Francisco, created in conjunction with the nonprofit group Moms Against Poverty (MAP).

 In September 2022, during the Mahsa Amini protests she helped organize the protest event outside of the Legislative Assembly of Ontario, and Keramati also created a notable protest poster.

+She created the second installment of the PaykanArtCar, unveiled in June 2023.